The Ultimate New England Fall Road Trip Itinerary (6 States)

 York, Maine will be a 1 hour drive north of Salem, Massachusetts.

-FYI: Because there were no options for dispersed camping in this area, we camped at York Beach Camper Park, just outside of town.
-It wasn’t a free campsite, but it was affordable and a short 7-minute walk to the town center.
+🍁 FYI: Because there were no options for free camping in this area, we camped at York Beach Camper Park, just outside of town.
+It wasn’t a free campsite, but it was very affordable and a short 7-minute walk to the town center.
 Provided us with a great location for exploring the cute coastal town of York.

 Things to do in York, Maine: